azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/OrgPolicyUpdate.md

    -PolicyFolderPath "D:\ContosoPolicies" -OverrideBaseConfig OrgAzSKVersion
 ```

+# AzSK v.3.9.0

+*	The ARM Checker task in AzSK CICD Extension now respects org policy ' this will let org policy owners customize behavior of the task.
+(Note that this was possible for the SVT task earlier'only the ARM Checker task was missing the capability.)
+*	Ability to run CA in sovereign clouds + ability to apply custom org policy for SDL, CICD and CA for such subscriptions.
+(Please review GitHub docs for the steps needed.)

+# AzSK v.3.8.0

+*	Ability to run manual and CICD scans on sovereign clouds.
+Please review GitHub docs for the steps needed.
+*	For central mode CA scanning, if central subscription is used for logging, then CA will not write to target subscription storage account any more.
+(Earlier, it used still use the target subscription storage account for checkpoints and other metadata.)
+For new setups or new target subscriptions added to the configuration, DevOps Kit will not create resources (or AzSKRG) in the target subscription.

 # AzSK v.3.7.0

 > **Note:** If you are upgrading from version 3.5.0 or below. you need to follow below steps